inidinda24/sentiment-analysis-web-app-/README.md

 - **Data Type:** Textual data (name, age, and reviews)
 - **Size:** 462 of user reviews

-> *Note: Due to data privacy, this repository includes a sample dataset only.*

 ---

 ## Tools & Technologies